Phage6174/TFM_Francisco_Montesinos_Exposito/README.md

 # TFM_Francisco_Montesinos_Exposito

-Co-expression network analysis demonstrate pervasive occurrence of two negatively correlated gene modules in cancer.
+This repository aims to store the code and data used for the co-expression network analysis analysis so as to demonstrate pervasive occurrence of two negatively correlated gene modules in cancer.

+##